bregnery/HHESTIA/training/README.md

-# Training BEST
+# Training HHESTIA

-The programs in this directory train BEST.
+The programs in this directory train the HHESTIA.

 ## Instructions for HHESTIA without images